The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 Why I'm Telling You All This

-I'm the kid who ate lunch on top of a wall.
+I'm the kid who ate lunch on the wall.

 I'm the college student who sat alone at bars, pre-smartphone, with nothing to do but wait for his one friend to come back.

-I'm the graduate who looked around his wedding and realized how small his world had become despite decades of trying.
+I'm the guy who looked around his wedding and realized how small his world had become despite decades of trying.

 I know what loneliness feels like from the inside.
 I know the specific pain of being surrounded by people and still feeling alone.
 I know the frustration of wanting connection but not knowing how to create it.
 I know the exhaustion of trying to maintain friendships when you don't seem to have whatever instinct makes that easy for other people.